RenatoDourad0/Project_Tryunfo_Trybe/README.md

 ## My process

-This project was my fist contact with React.
-It was a realy good practice of the basics.
+This project was a opportunity to practice and consolidade my knowledge on React structure, especially for class and stateful components.

 ### Built with

-- React
+- React Js
 - CSS